From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

-\qquad Let $P_{s}$ and $Q_{s}$ denote the probabilities of obtaining a positive report on an auxiliary path given a non-vacuum and vacuum input to a $C(F)$ module, respectively, using $\text{ESPD}_{s}$ as the detector.
-They can be expressed as:
+To describe the state transition from level $s$ to $s+1$, we first evaluate the reporting probabilities on the auxiliary and signal paths.
+Let $P_{s+1}$ and $Q_{s+1}$ be the probabilities of obtaining a positive report on an auxiliary path using $\text{ESPD}_{s}$ as the detector, given a non-vacuum and vacuum input to the $C(F)$ module, respectively:

-\qquad Similarly, let $P'_{s}$ and $Q'_{s}$ denote the probabilities of obtaining a positive report on the signal path after all $C(F)$ operations, given a non-vacuum and vacuum output from the final controlled gate, respectively, then:
+Similarly, let $P'_{s}$ and $Q'_{s}$ denote the probabilities of obtaining a positive report on the signal path after all $C(F)$ operations, given a non-vacuum and vacuum output from the final controlled gate, respectively, then: